XevoInc/ws/README.md

 An example use of `ws env` is to manually build something or to tweak the build configuration of a given project in a way that `ws` doesn't know how to handle.

+### ws config
+`ws config` sets either workspace-wide or per-project configuration settings.
+The following settings are supported:

+Workspace-wide settings
+- `type`: `debug` or `release`.
+This specifies the workspace build type.

+Per-project settings
+- `enable`: sets whether or not to build the given project.
+Typically you want to build everything, but you might satisfy a particular dependency from the distro, or manually build and install it outside of the workspace.
+- `args`: sets build arguments for a particular project, which get directly passed to the builder (e.g. `cmake` or `meson`).
+An exampe would be passing `-D KEY=VAL` to set a preprocessor variable.

 ## ws manifest
 The `ws` manifest is a YAML file specifying a few things about the projects `ws`
 manages: